How to Get Long-Term Clients on Upwork: Retainer Strategy for 2026

 Upwork’s hourly contract is the natural fit for retainers where work volume varies week to week.
 The client’s payment method is charged automatically based on logged hours (up to the weekly limit set at contract start), which removes the friction of invoicing each cycle.

 Fixed-price contracts require manual milestone creation and release, which means both parties need to agree on and create a new milestone each month.
-This adds a small administrative step but gives more control over scope definition per cycle.
-For freelancers who prefer deliverable-based retainers over hour-based ones, a fixed-price with monthly milestones is the more appropriate structure.
+This adds a minor administrative step but provides greater control over scope definition per cycle.
+For freelancers who prefer deliverable-based retainers over hourly ones, a fixed-price model with monthly milestones is the more appropriate structure.

 How to Structure Monthly Milestones Inside a Fixed-Price Contract

 At the start of each month, the freelancer creates a new milestone describing that month’s scope and releases it to the client for approval.
-The client funds it, work proceeds, and the freelancer requests release on completion.
+The client funds it; work proceeds; and the freelancer requests release upon completion.
 This mirrors a standard retainer invoice cycle but operates entirely within Upwork’s payment protection system, which matters for both parties.

 For work that has transitioned from high-paying niche skills to long-term engagements, the fixed-price milestone structure also creates natural review points, moments where the arrangement can be renegotiated upward as the scope or complexity of work grows.